asadmukhtarr/student-management-system/README.md

     - Which operator is used for cancatinate the variables In Php? : . is used for cancatinate operator
     - What is difference between ==, === , = ( = is used for assign a value , == for camparison of values , === is used for compare value + type )
     - Header function is used for redirect the proccess ...
+    - Why we use mysqli_error() : this command is used for get the error details ..